mikailTorun/Movie-Streaming-Application/README.md

 you can download the docker-compose file and at that directory, run this docker command
 ```bash
 docker-compose up
 ```
-react application will host from localhost:3000 port To run this command, docker must be installed your machine Thats all.
+react application will host from localhost:3000 port.
+To run this command, docker must be installed your machine Thats all.